Online fashion retailer Zalando gets makeover as eyes listing

 "NO ASOS MERGER"

-Zalando's most direct competitor is Britain's ASOS, which has seen its shares fall sharply this year after a profit warning and a warehouse fire, although they jumped on takeover speculation on Wednesday.
+Zalando's most direct competitor is Britain's ASOS (ASOS.L), which has seen its shares fall sharply this year after a profit warning and a warehouse fire, although they jumped on takeover speculation on Wednesday.

 Schneider said Zalando and ASOS were fairly "complementary" given the German company's broader target market and the ASOS focus on 20-somethings and the British market - where Zalando is still weak.
 But board member Robert Gentz dismissed speculation that the two could one day merge given they have a common investor in Danish magnate Anders Holch Povlsen.